gitpod-io/retired-gatsby-website/src/docs/languages/vue.md

 ## Vue-CLI

-To install the Vue.js command line interface in your current workspace run the following
+To install the Vue.js command-line interface in your current workspace run the following
 ```bash
 npm i -g vue-cli
 ```